When buying luxury watches, most purchases come from the heart, sometimes there is nothing more special than a watch from an important year...

 We liked this combo so much we recreated the look with Ben's modern-day Datejust!

 Next up, a Submariner.
 A watch that is close to my heart, it’s a hard task to try and find a strap this watch doesn’t look good on.
 Which is why we decided that the Marine Nationale in Gunmetal Grey with a yellow stripe was the one.
 This combo really gives the Sub that military, tactile, rough and ready look.
-Much like the Datejust pairing, the Sub on a NATO makes for such a combo that is ideal for the warmer months.
+Much like the Datejust pairing, the Sub on a Military Nylon strap makes for such a combo that is ideal for the warmer months.
 When handling vintage Subs I'm always amazed that over the years the watch has barely changed.
 Possibly excluding the newer models with their beefed up cases, just looking at images of Submariners it can be pretty hard to determine which generation it's from.
 My favourite feature on this Sub was the lume pip on the bezel and it's wonderfully patina-ed colour.

 Rolex GMT Master